TridentifyIshaan/TridentifyIshaan/README.md

 # 💫 About Me:
-🔭 I’m currently working on Web Development.<br>🌱 I’m currently learning C & Python.<br>💬 Ask me about my interests.<be>
-💞️ I’m looking forward to learn anything if you teach me in free.
+🔭 I’m currently working on Web Development.<br>🌱 I’m currently learning C & Python.<br>💬 Ask me about my interests.<br>💞️ I’m looking forward to learn anything if you teach me in free.
-📫 How to reach me?
-On my discord account zfinity_007
-💌 OR Drop A Mail AT ishaanrastogi19@gmail.com
+<br> 📫 How to reach me?
+On my discord account zfinity_007 <br> 💌 OR Drop A Mail AT ishaanrastogi19@gmail.com <be>